-Regular exercise can also help improve your sense of well-being.
+Regular exercise also can help improve your sense of well-being.
 Appropriate stretching can help prevent pain and help your muscles function at their best.

 Occupational therapy.
 An occupational therapist can help you find ways to remain independent despite hand and arm weakness.
 Adaptive equipment can help you perform activities such as dressing, grooming, eating and bathing.

-An occupational therapist can also help you modify your home to allow accessibility if you have trouble walking safely.
+An occupational therapist also can help you modify your home to allow accessibility if you have trouble walking safely.

 - Psychological and social support.
 Your team might include a social worker to help with financial issues, insurance, and getting equipment and paying for devices you need.
 Psychologists, social workers and others may provide emotional support for you and your family.

 Based on the current understanding of ALS, researchers are conducting clinical studies on promising medicines and treatments.

 Coping and support